Who Are We?

 Our management company focuses on three Ms:

-1. Mindset - Creating the space, routine, and right mindset to increase your performance, professionalism, and persistence.
+1. Mindset - Creating the space, routine, and right mindset to increase your performance, professionalism, and perseverance.

-2. Milestones - Creating a roadmap to get you on the kind of project you grew up watching and getting inspired by.
-Milestones include measuring how many auditions per week, per month, per quarter, and per year you are doing to get to the reel, resume, and archetypes that positions you for the agencies, casting directors, and producers by a certain timeline.
-This includes preparing your:
+2. Milestones - Creating a roadmap to get you on the kind of project you grew up watching.
+Milestones include measuring how many auditions per week, per month, per quarter, and per year you are doing to develop your reel, resume, and archetypes, positioning you for the roles you’ve been wanting to play.

 3. Meisner - We triple down on the details of performance.
 We ritualize and review your audition and onset performances with these acting techniques: